18 Best Pieces of Advice for July 2014 Bar Examinees

 Please feel free to share your tips for upcoming bar examinees in the comments below.
 If you are taking the July 2014 exam, you may enroll in AdaptiBar now and get instant access.

-About the Author: AdaptiBar is the only Multistate Bar Exam (MBE) prep provider to combine 100% licensed questions from the National Conference of Bar Examiners (NCBE) with patented adaptive technology that tracks performance and targets weaknesses, yielding the most efficient and personalized study experience on the market.
+About the Author: AdaptiBar is the only Multistate Bar Exam (MBE) bar prep provider to combine 100 percent of the licensed questions from the National Conference of Bar Examiners (NCBE) with patented adaptive technology that tracks performance and targets weaknesses, yielding the most efficient and personalized study experience available.
 The program is designed for each individual to customize their learning and refine internal timing by simulating real-life conditions of the bar exam.
-Since 2003, AdaptiBar’s dedicated team of lawyers, technology experts, and customer service specialists have provided thousands of law students and lawyers in every jurisdiction in the United States and more than 45 countries with the prep they need to pass the MBE.
+Since 2003, AdaptiBar’s dedicated team of lawyers, technology experts, and customer service specialists have provided thousands of law students and lawyers in every jurisdiction in the United States, and more than 45 countries, with the tools and confidence they need to pass the MBE.

 Tell us what do you think.